 Bonus: lots of food for thought and ideas in Ogilvy Consulting Blog

 I share science-based tips and practices that can help event planners improve their events.
-If you are interested in event psychology approach, consider my upcoming online course (drop me a line firstname.lastname@example.org to get an update when it’s out).
+If you are interested in event psychology approach, take my new online course, Event Psychology Lab.

 For more event psychology articles and related research papers, head to this section.